jina-ai/jina/docs/how-to/monitoring.md

 kubectl apply -R -f config
 ```

-Wait for a couple of minutes, and you should see that the pods are ready:
+Wait for a couple of minutes, and you should see that the Pods are ready:

 ```bash
 kubectl get pods